Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we showed that training two-layer neural networks with gradient descent and an eventual decay in the learning rate enforces strong Lipschitz regularity (Theorem~\ref{thrm:lr_lip}), without affecting the convergence rate of the empirical risk (measured with Huber loss) to a critical point (Theorem~\ref{thrm:Convergence_and_stability}).
-Additionally, we derived generalization bounds that are dependent \textit{linearly} on network width (Corollary~\ref{cor:GeneralizationImplication}), suggesting that overparameterization does not degrade the statistical performance of these networks.
-Our experiments also indicate that networks trained with constant learning rates exhibit similar regularity properties to those trained with standard GD, i.e.\ with constant step size, suggesting that GD may naturally promote regularity in neural networks.
+We showed that training neural networks with an eventual decay in the learning rate enforces strong Lipschitz regularity (Theorem~\ref{thm:lip_control_via_lr_decay}), without affecting the convergence rate of the empirical risk (measured with Huber loss) to a stationary point (Theorem~\ref{thm:convergence_optimal_gd_rate}).
+Additionally, we derived generalization bounds that are dependent \emph{polynomially} on network width and \emph{exponentially} on network depth (Corollary~\ref{cor:generalization_bounds_gd_trained_networks}), suggesting that overparameterization does not degrade the statistical performance of these networks.
+Our experiments also indicate that networks trained with a decaying learning rate exhibit similar regularity properties to those trained with a constant learning rate, suggesting that gradient descent may naturally promote regularity in neural networks.

-In future work, we aim to extend our results to multilayer neural networks and explore GD-based algorithms with more complex dynamics, such as Conjugate Gradients or Heavy-Ball methods, or any GD-type method considered in~\cite{velikanov2024tight}.
+In future work, we aim to explore GD-based algorithms with more complex dynamics, such as Conjugate Gradients or Heavy-Ball/momentum methods, or any GD-type method considered by~\citet{velikanov2024tight}.
 Stochastic variants and proximal splitting-type extensions could also be investigated.
-However, we expect the core message to remain unchanged: a small learning rate decay can ensure that GD-type algorithms optimize an ERM while yielding neural networks with high Lipschitz regularity, with high probability.
+One could also expand these results to other neural network architectures, or generalize to a regime assuming only local uniform continuity of the realization map.
+However, we expect the core message to remain unchanged: a small learning rate decay can ensure that GD-type algorithms minimize empirical risk while yielding neural networks with high Lipschitz regularity, with high probability.